 To schedule your first post, click on any time slot in the calendar and complete the following wizard with information about your post.
 If you enter the post’s URL, the tool will automatically pull pictures from it.

-The tool is great in that it provides you with four different options for scheduling your content:
+The tool is great in that it provides you with five different options for scheduling your content:

 You can add your post to the queue, in which case it will be scheduled for the next available time slot per your schedule settings.

 You can schedule the same post for multiple dates/times (especially those that perform well).